itcreativeusa/amazing-history-quiz/README.md

 ## Usage

-1. Get score 6 to win the game.
+1. Get a score 6 to win the game.
 2. Wrong answer subtracts time from the clock by 5 seconds.
 3. Initials & scores may be saved when the game is over.
-4. Click highscore section to see highscores.
+4. Click the high score section to see high scores.
 5. Reset button starts a new game.

-Screenshot located in `assets/images` folder
+The screenshot is located in `assets/images` folder

 ![amazing-history-quiz](assets/images/screenshot.png)